bitethebullett/bitethebullett/README.md

 do not make fun of/point out/correct my spelling/grammar errors unless we are close i had to teach myself so im trying my best

+turning 18 soon might be on 18+ sometimes to hangout with my friends but i wont speak to randoms on there till my birthday

 first rentry is just mine second one is matching with bro (and he made it)

 </div>